Iteration Without Alienation: Instagram’s Masha Ioveva Shares Her Tips For Growing A Live Product

 So you run twice as fast at Instagram?

 We run as fast as possible to keep the app feeling simple and relevant while introducing new features.
 One way to do that is to make sure that new design patterns feel like natural extensions of established ones.
-It’s easy to see how story rings, the colorful gradient outline of the profile picture, have quickly become a staple not just at the top of Instagram’s feed, but next to each post, on people’s profiles, and even in search results.
+It’s easy to see how story rings, the colourful gradient outline of the profile picture, has quickly become a staple not just at the top of Instagram’s feed, but next to each post, on people’s profiles, and even in search results.
 This pattern for activating a profile to show there is new content is reinforced throughout the app.
 It encourages people to both see their friends’ daily activity and share their own.

-We also take time to understand the use cases behind different behaviors.
+We also take the time to understand the use cases behind different behaviours.
 The way people share and express themselves, for example, has changed a lot over the past five years.
 Our community wanted more ways to share quickly and casually.
 So, we made changes to the app and introduced features like stories, disappearing messages and multiple photos and videos in a single post.

-What’s your long term strategy at Instagram?
+What’s your long-term strategy at Instagram?

-Because people’s behavior changes over time we are constantly reviewing our previous assumptions and making adjustments.
+Because people’s behaviour changes over time we are constantly reviewing our previous assumptions and making adjustments.
 Even though direct messaging was built into Instagram as a conversation platform we knew it was widely popular for sharing funny memes and discussions within groups.
 When we had to choose where to send people who wanted to comment on a story, direct messaging felt like a natural extension.
 This introduced more people to messaging inside the app and led us to more ephemeral content sharing.